LeaderPortfolio

 Philanthropy

-Kuok is actively involved in philanthropy.
+Kuok Khoon Hong is also known for his philanthropy.
 In 2020, Wilmar contributed $7 million to The Straits Times School Pocket Money Fund.
-He has also established scholarships and bursaries at several universities.
-In addition, Kuok has supported the building of schools in Indonesia and elderly care facilities in China.
+He has also endowed scholarships and bursaries at various institutions including Magdalene College, Cambridge University, and Singapore Management University.
+Furthermore, he has supported educational infrastructure projects, including building schools in Indonesia and elderly care facilities in China.

 Career Timeline